*All Scheduled Event Dates & Times are Tentative & Subject to Change*

-The 51st annual International 500 Snowmobile Race Week then officially begins for the #SooI500 teams with Rig Parking & Unloading at 10:00a.m.
+The 51st annual International 500 Snowmobile Race Week officially begins for the #SooI500 teams with Rig Parking & Unloading at 10:00a.m.
 Registration & Tech Day starting at 12:00p.m., and going until 6:00p.m.
 Prospective riders and teams go through the process of getting things ready to go for a grueling three days of Qualifying to get into the most prestigious snowmobile race in the world!

 “Did you know….”
 The smooth ice surface allows the general public to skate on the famous one mile oval track during Monday’s OPEN SKATE NIGHT from 7:00-10:00p.m.